sdpunit/Study-buddy-app/items/report.md

   This will be discussed in a team meeting and a consensus must be met between all group members to ensure that the solution is fair.
 * Any other issue not mentioned above will be resolved by a last resort numerical vote.

- Conflict Resolution Plan:
-1. **Clarify the source of the problem.
-Have an open discussion to single out the issue**
-2. **Identify barriers outside of the conflict which may impede it's resolution**
-3. **Discuss ways to resolve the conflict by establishing a common goal**
-4. **Explore how they goal can be reached and develop final agreement**

-Conflict Management strategies:
-1. **Avoidance** don't try to avoid the conflict.
-2. **communication** talk to your peers about the conflict so that the necessary protocols can be taken.
-3. **Accessibility** make the protocols easy to follow but effective in resolution.
-4. **Fairness** make sure that the protocols are fair to all parties involved.
-5. **Team Engagement** make sure that all team members are engaged in the resolution process.